Yuanflynn/yuanflynn.github.io/_pages/about.md

 I am currently an undergraduate student in the Department of Economics, The Chinese University of Hong Kong.
 In Fall 2023, I interned as a business analysist at TikTok Shop Philippines, and in Spring 2024, I studied as an exchange student at the University of Geneva.

-In Spring 2025, I am a research intern at Shenzhen Institue of Advanced Technology, Chinese Academy of Science.
-My research focuses on  economic geography and nighttime light remote sensing.
+In Spring 2025, I am a research intern at Shenzhen Institues of Advanced Technology, Chinese Academy of Sciences.
+My research focuses on  economic geography and policy evaluation.

 **I am applying for Research Postgraduate Programmes (Entrance in Fall 2026)**